For the Term of His Natural Life (1927 film): Plot

 Later again, it is shortly before the wedding of Sylvia and Frere.
 John Rex has been captured and Sarah Purfoy begs Frere to save his life by saying that he left them food and weapons.
-She threatens to reveal his past with some of the women in the settlement to Sylvia and Frere complies.
+She threatens to reveal his past with some of the women in the settlement to Sylvia, and Frere complies.
 Dawes, who also testifies, is shocked to find that Sylvia cannot remember him.
 He escapes on the night of the wedding to speak to Sylvia but is apprehended.
-The next day, a young convict named Cranky Brown is sentenced to a flogging for escape despite the protest of the reverend North and Dawes is ordered to carry out the punishment.
+The next day, Cranky Brown, a young convict, is sentenced to a flogging, despite the protests of the reverend North.
+Dawes is ordered to carry out the punishment.
 He refuses to do so after Brown faints and is flogged himself.
 Upon finding that Brown is dead, Dawes curses Frere.

 John Rex has planned another escape with the help of Gabbett.
 Dawes refuses to leave with them but asks Rex to post a letter for him.
-John Rex manages to escape with Sarah's help, while Gabbett and five other man get lost in the wilderness.
+John Rex manages to escape with Sarah's help, while Gabbett and five other men get lost in the wilderness.
 Gabbett again starts killing and eating his comrades to survive.
 When he arrives at the shore, he is found by a group of sailors, who kill him.
 Rex reads Dawes letter in Sydney and understands his striking resemblance to Dawes, since they have the same father.
-He returns to England, where Ellinor Devine first accepts him as her son, but begins to become suspicious when he starts spending the family fortune.
+He returns to England, where Lady Devine first accepts him as her son, but begins to become suspicious when he starts spending the family fortune.
 She confronts him with the fact that Richard was illegitimate, and Rex confesses to what happened.

 Some years later again, Dawes is on Norfolk Island.
 Frere is on his way there to restore order.
 He quickly finds out that Dawes is the core of a rebellious "ring" whose members avenge every punishment through violence.
 The heavy punishments to which he sentences Dawes break him after some days.
 Reverend North becomes a close friend of Sylvia and when he visits Dawes in the hospital, the latter begs him to talk to Sylvia.
-Frere quickly learns about their friendship and after North infuriates him, he revenges it by punishing Dawes.
-One evening, he finds North and Sylvia in an embrace and suspects his wife to cheat on him.
+Frere quickly learns about their friendship and after North infuriates him, he punishes Dawes.
+One evening, he finds North and Sylvia in an embrace and suspects his wife is unfaithful.
 After he strikes her, Sylvia takes the next boat to the mainland; to her father.
-North goes to visit Dawes and confesses to him that he witnessed the murder of Lord Bellasis but did not tell anyone because Lord Bellasis held banknotes that North had forged.
+North goes to visit Dawes and confesses to him that he witnessed the murder of Lord Bellasis, but did not tell anyone because Lord Bellasis held banknotes that North had forged.
 He gives Dawes his coat and tells him to go and see Sylvia.
 A storm breaks loose.
 The ship is about to sink as North frees the Norfolk Island convicts, who go after Frere.
-Sylvia recognises Dawes shortly before the ship sinks; at the same time, the convicts kill Frere.
+Sylvia recognises Dawes shortly before the ship sinks; and at the same time, the convicts kill Frere.
 The next morning finds Dawes and Sylvia on a plank in calm waters.